 January 2015 - Present.

-This is a self-study course that is assessed by a final examination.
-It is an overview of the field of culinary arts and is designed to provide a snapshot of the fundamentals of the culinary profession as well as background on the theories that apply to the use of ingredients and preparation of foods.
-It focuses on the knowledge and skills a chef needs to operate and manage a food service operation and to prepare a variety of foods.
-The course also explores management areas such as food safety, sanitation, menu creation, recipe conversion, inventory and cost control.
+This is a self-study course that is assessed by a final examination and provides an overview of the field of culinary arts and is designed to provide a snapshot of the fundamentals of the culinary profession as well as background on the theories that apply to the use of ingredients and preparation of foods.
+Major topices include: knowledge and skills chefs need to operate and manage a food service operation, preparation of a variety of foods, and management areas such as food safety, sanitation, menu creation, recipe conversion, inventory and cost control.

 In the associate/certificate degree category, 3 semester hours in Culinary Arts (1/15).